Pilates? Yoga? What's The Difference?

-• Managed and healed chronic pain, stiffness and joint instability in my neck and low back
+• Managed and resolved chronic stiffness, pain and joint instability in my neck and low back

-• Learned to breathe (this may not sound like much but learning to breathe in a way that eases - rather than creates - tension, that soothes an over-stressed mind and makes your workout not only feel better but makes it more effective as well is pretty magical)
+• Learned to breathe (this may not sound like much but learning to breathe in a way that eases - rather than creates - tension, soothes an over-stressed mind and makes your workout not only feel better but makes it more effective is game changing)

 • Grown an inch (no magic here - that's the power of good posture!)